johanan/functional-object-array-merge/README.md

 const newSort = idMerge(R.prepend(defaultSort, state.sortBy))
 ```

-When there is an object with the id of `name` in the array it will use those values as it at the end of the arry.
+When there is an object with the id of `name` in the array it will use those values as it at the end of the array.
 Otherwise if there isn't an object then it will use the default sort values.

 You can also default multiple objects here as it will go through the array.